takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 * Element name of message template (get it in step 3), for instance `{{MESSAGE_TEMPLATE_NAME}}`
 * Namespace of message template (get it in step 3), for instance `{{MESSAGE_TEMPLATE_NAME}}`

-Make a request to BLiP's API as demostrated aside.
+Make a request to Blip's API as demostrated aside.

 <aside class="notice">If you want to know how to send types other than text, please follow this <a href="https://help.blip.ai/docs/en/channels/whatsapp/enviar-notificacao-whatsapp-blip-api/">article in our Help Center</a></aside>